jvalcher/termfu/README.md

 ### Run test files
 - `# Comment` out the undesired command in the provided `.termfu` configuration file.
-- Remove the data persistence file `.termfu_data` when switching between debuggers or delete any saved breakpoints and watchpoints inside the program.
+- You will need to `clear (a)ll` breakpoints and watchpoints when switching debuggers.

 GDB
 ```